fabragaMS/ADPE2E/README.md

 ![](./Lab/Lab2/Media/Lab2-Image40.png)

 ### [Lab 3: Explore Big Data using Azure Databricks](./Lab/Lab3/Lab3.md)
 In this lab you will use Azure Databricks to explore the New York Taxi data files you saved in your data lake in Lab 2.
-Using a Databricks notebook you will connect to the data lake and query taxi ride details.
+Using a Databricks notebook you will connect to the data lake and query taxi ride details for data cleasning and to apply standard column definitions for the resulting dataset.
+At the completion,  The resulting dataset should be saved in a Spark table using Parquet files sitting in the NYCTaxiData-Curated container in your SynapseDataLake storage account.

 The estimated time to complete this lab is: **45 minutes**.